Statement by Greg Bohl

 Texas tried to ban self-help legal books in the 1990s, including Nolo Press titles, until the legislature stepped in and passed HR 1507 protecting books and websites that include a clear disclaimer.
 A federal judge briefly banned the software “Quicken Family Lawyer” in 1999, but after national backlash, Texas again amended its laws to exempt software and publications with proper disclaimers.
 Other states followed.

-Federal law also recognizes these protections.
+The U.S. Bankruptcy Code also recognizes these protections.
 Section 101(12A)(E) of the U.S. Bankruptcy Code excludes authors, publishers, distributors, and sellers of copyright-protected works—including software—from being regulated as “debt relief agencies.”
-My software falls squarely within that exemption.
-But that doesn't stop government attorneys from continuing to file enforcement actions against me in multiple venues across the country .
+My software falls squarely within this exemption.
+But that didn't stop government attorneys from filing enforcement actions against me in multiple venues across the country until three years ago.

 This is not the Southern slavery era.
 People read, write, and use technology.
 They watch videos and use software to complete legal forms.
 That isn’t a crime.
 In fact, the U.S. Department of Justice Antitrust Division has warned state bar associations that restricting non-lawyer form-preparation services may violate antitrust laws.